Tolosa, Leyte: History

-During the liberation of the Philippines in 1944, Tolosa and its north eastern neighboring towns were spared from bombardment by the United States and Philippine Commonwealth forces when Eagle Scout Valeriano Abello of barangay San Roque, including two other identified scouts braved Japanese sniper fire and directed US and Filipino fire to the exact location of Japanese batteries along Leyte's north-eastern coast.
-Abello's act saved the lives of thousands of Leytenos and allowed the Filipino Soldiers and Allied Forces unhampered landing on the coast.
-This unhampered attack dealt the blow that broke the back of the Japanese resistance in Leyte, and ultimately The Philippines.
+During the Liberation of the Philippines in the Second World War, Tolosa and neighboring towns to the northeast were spared from bombardment by the United States and Philippine Commonwealth forces when Eagle Scout Valeriano Abello of Barrio San Roque, including two other identified scouts braved Japanese sniper fire and directed US and Filipino fire to the exact location of Japanese batteries along Leyte's northeastern coast.
+Abello's act saved the lives of thousands of Leyteños and enabled Allied troops unhampered landing on the coast.
+This unhampered attack dealt the blow that broke Japanese resistance in Leyte, and ultimately the Philippines.

-A few days after the return of General Douglas MacArthur and the forces of liberation in Leyte, Tolosa became the base of the U.S Navy, as well as the 6th and 13th Air Force.
-It was in Tanghas, a barangay in Tolosa, where the famous American composer Irving Berlin first presented his renowned composition "Heaven Watch the Philippines" together with his Filipino audience including then President Sergio Osmeña and Carlos P. Romulo.
-During World War II the Tolosa was part of a large US Navy base Leyte-Samar Naval Base.
+A few days after the return of General Douglas MacArthur and Allied forces to Leyte, Tolosa became the base of the U.S. Navy, as well as the 6th and 13th Air Force.
+Tolosa was geographically within Leyte-Samar Naval Base.
+It was in Barrio Tanghas where American composer Irving Berlin first presented "Heaven Watch the Philippines" before an audience including then-President Sergio Osmeña and Carlos P. Rómulo.

-About 4 decades ago, Tolosa suffered its worst environmental disaster.
-The sand in the beaches of Tolosa were black until the 1970s because of the abundance of the mineral called magnetite, a naturally magnetized iron, which was a prime raw material for high quality steel.
-INCO (Iron, Nickel & Copper Ore), a mining company based in nearby barangay Opong, stripped the town's beaches of vegetation to get the mineral, destroying much of the wide beaches and rendering the town's coastal defenses bare against the onslaught of tidal erosion.
+Until the 1970s, the beaches of Tolosa were black due to ann abundance of the mineral magnetite, a naturally magnetized iron which is a prime raw material for making high quality steel.
+INCO (Iron, Nickel & Copper Ore), a mining company based in Barrio Opong, stripped the town's beaches of vegetation to extract the mineral, and rendering it vulnerable to coastal erosion.

-Then First Lady Imelda Marcos developed the area between the sea and Mt.
-Inapusong and built a large compound where she entertained Miss Universe candidates during the pageant held in Manila.
+Then-First Lady Imelda Marcos developed an area between the sea and Mt.
+Inapusong, and built a large compound where she entertained Miss Universe candidates during the pageant held in Manila.